Avoid a Flooring Nightmare - How to Acclimate Hardwood Flooring

 Take Hardwoods Out of the Boxes

-If you have the room, you can take the individual boards out of their boxes and lay them on the floor in the pattern you want them to be installed.
+If space allows, you can remove the individual boards from their boxes and lay them out on the floor in the pattern you plan to install.

 How to Acclimate Hardwood Flooring: Inside the Boxes